 Precaching using Progressier

-If you haven't, start by making a scan of your app.
+Start by making a scan of your app.
 Add a page URL (and optionally authentication headers to send with the request), and Progressier will visit the page and retrieve a list of all the resources that the page requests while loading (until about 10 seconds after load).

 Now, open one of the strategies.
 You'll see the resources that this strategy applies to.
 Simply click on the toggle in the Precache column, and you're done!